Biwei/CS561/README.md

+SmartShopper

-Copyright :copyright: 2014 Biwei Guo
+Copyright: 2014 Biwei Guo

 This is an Android Application that serves as a replacement of the paper based shopping list.
+Requires Android: 3.0 and up.

-It has the following feature (some of which are still being implemented):
+It has the following features:

 	Quick add item to list

 	Add items with details including store and deadline

-	Sort items by deadline
+	Sort items by deadline, store name or price

-	Show only item to buy from selected store(s)

-	Move items to a purchase record list
+	Save purchased items to a purchase record list

-	Keeping track of expenses during a selected period
+	Keeping track of price of each item

-	Warning if expense is approaching or exceeding the spending limit pre-set by the user

 Things to add:

-	This part will be filled in when the project is done.
+	Guard against program crashing due to user entering invalid date format

+	Backup, email and share shopping list and history

+	Reminder if there's any item remain in shopping list 2 days within deadline

+	Optimise the display of list items when showing details, possibly switch into grid-view

+	A user manual

 This work is available under the "MIT License".
 Please see the file COPYING in this distribution for license terms.

+Contact: biweiguo@gmail.com